 After the first week, you will need to complete a course withdrawal form, available from the Registrar’s Office, in order to be withdrawn form the course.
 You will no longer be able to drop the course on your own via your student portal.
 Before withdrawing from a course, it is important that you speak with the course professor, your adviser, your coach if you are an athlete, Residence Life if you will drop below 12 credits, and also financial aid to ensure withdrawing will not impact any financial aid you may have.
 Additionally, it is important to note that when you withdraw from a course, a W will be recorded for that course on your academic record rather than a letter grade.

 How Do I Withdraw From a Class?

-- The last day to withdraw from a semester-length course is November 9th.
-To withdraw from a course please email your faculty adviser the name of the course(s) you’d like to drop and any concerns or questions you have about dropping the course(s).
-If your faculty adviser agrees that dropping the course is the best option, your adviser will notify the registrar’s office (firstname.lastname@example.org) and they will take care of withdrawing you from the course and notifying the professor.
+- The last day to withdraw from a semester-length course is April 5th.
+To withdraw from a course please email your faculty adviser the name of the course(s) you’d like to withdraw from and any concerns or questions you have about withdrawing from the course(s).
+If your faculty adviser agrees that withdrawing from the course is the best option, the student should pick up a course withdrawal form located outside of the Registrar’s Office, complete, and return it.

 I'm struggling in a class, how can I get help?